bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-10-Duke_Data_Analysis_1_Intro_Probability_2026_04_10.md

 Note that correlation does not imply causation.
 Broadly speaking, observational studies allow us to make correlation statements, and experiments allow us to make causal statements.

+[**Sampling and Sources of Bias**]

+Q) Wouldn't it be better to just include everyone and "sample" the entire population, i.e. conduct a **census**?

+Some reasons are:

+* Conducting a census takes lots of resources.

+* Some individuals are hard to locate or measure.
+Eg: Illegal immigrants are reluctant to fill out census form.

+* Populations rarely stand still.

+Sampling is reasonable.

+For eg, while cooking, we test the taste by taking a small spoonful.
+When you taste a spoonful of a soup and decide the spoonful you tasted isn't salty enough, you're doing exploratory analysis.
+When you taste a spoonful of soup and decide the whole pot of soup isn't salty enough, you're doing inference.
+For your inference to be valid, the spoonful you've tasted (your sample) needs to be representative of your entire soup (your population).
+For eg, if your spoonful is taken only from the surface and salty portions collect at the bottom it might not be representative sample.
+On the other hand if you stir your soup thoroughly before tasting, your spoonful will be more likely to be representative of the whole pot.

+A few sources of **sampling bias**:

+* **Convenience sample**: Individuals who are easily accessible are more likely to be included in the sample.
+Eg: For example, say you want to find out how ​people in your city feel about a recent increase in public transportation costs. ​If you only poll people in your neighborhood, ​as opposed to a representative sample from the whole city, ​your study would suffer from convenience bias.

+* **Non-response**: If only a (non random) fraction of the (initially) randomly sampled people respond to a survey such that the sample is no longer representative of the population.

+* **Voluntary response**: Occurs when the sample consists of people who volunteer to respond because they have strong opinions on the issue.

+We will consider some sampling methods:

+* **Simple Random Sample** (SRS)
+* **Stratified Sample**
+* **Cluster Sample**
+* **Multistage Sample**

+In **Simple Random Sampling**, we randomly select cases from the population, ​such that each case is equally likely to be selected. ​This is similar to randomly drawing names from a hat.

+In **Stratified Sampling**, we first divide the population into homogenous ​groups called strata, and then randomly sample from within each stratum. ​For example, if we wanted to make sure both genders are equally represented ​in a study, we might divide the population first into males and females, and ​then randomly sample from within each group.

+In **Cluster Sampling**, we divide the population into clusters, randomly sample ​a few clusters, and then sample all observations within these clusters.

+In **Multistage Sampling**, we divide the population into clusters, randomly sample ​a few clusters, and then randomly sample within these clusters.
+For example, one might divide a city into geographic regions that are on average ​similar to each other, and then sample randomly a few of these regions, ​go to these randomly picked regions, and ​then, sample a few people from within these regions.